typhonjs-node-utils/package-json/README.md

-# @typhonjs-node-utils/package-util
+# @typhonjs-utils/package-json
-Provides several utility methods for working with `package.json`.
+Provides several utility methods for working with `package-json`.